 We recommend you arrive in Auckland with space in your luggage, because shopping is something this city does extremely well.
 You'll find a pleasing blend of mega-malls and traditional street-side shopping centres, as well as newly-developed downtown retail precincts.
 Here are a few of the best:

-A $790 million refurbishment and expansion project has turned Westfield Newmarket into Auckland's hottest spot for shopping.
-With more than 200 shops, including Auckland's first David Jones department store, this modern retail experience is as good as it gets.
-And it's not all about shopping; Westfield Newmarket has rooftop dining, plenty of quick eats and an entertainment precinct.
+It's Auckland's hottest spot for shopping and New Zealand's home of luxury.
+With a curated mix of over 200 shops and a new line-up of flagship boutiques from luxury brands including Louis Vuitton, Gucci, Moncler, Saint Laurent, Balenciaga, Alexander McQueen, Burberry, Partridge Jewellers, Jimmy Choo, Coach, Michael Kors and Mulberry, this modern retail experience is as good as it gets.
+And it's not all about shopping; enjoy rooftop dining, plenty of quick eats and an entertainment precinct.
 If you're staying near the CBD, catch the train from Britomart.

 Newmarket's biggest rival has to be Sylvia Park, a Mt Wellington mega mall that also has 200+ shops.
 Train is the best way to get there if you don't have a car.
 The shopping area is vast, with wide promenade areas for walking and several food court areas.